 Richard is a specialist criminal law advocate with Court of Appeal experience.

-In his spare time Richard deals with his garden and tries to play sport.
-His time is spent ferrying his daughters to horse riding, ballet, tap and various other activities.
+In his spare time Richard deals with his garden, tries to play sport and spends time with his daughters.

 BA (hons), CPE PgDI, Bar